lcorreia/kimchi/plugins/kimchi/docs/README.md

 Run
 ---

-    $ sudo kimchid --host=0.0.0.0
+    $ sudo wokd --host=0.0.0.0

-If you cannot access Kimchi, take a look at these 2 points:
+If you cannot access Wok, take a look at these 2 points:

 1. Firewall
-Kimchi uses by default the ports 8000, 8001 and 64667.
+Wok uses by default the ports 8000, 8001 and 64667.
 To allow incoming connections:

     For system using firewalld, do:
     sudo firewall-cmd --add-port=8000/tcp --permanent